Shaoguan incident

-The Shaoguan incident (韶关事件) was a civil disturbance which took place overnight on 25/26 June 2009 in Guangdong, China.
+The Shaoguan incident (韶关事件) was a civil disturbance which took place overnight on 25–26 June 2009 in Guangdong, China.
 A violent dispute erupted between migrant Uyghurs and Han Chinese workers at a toy factory in Shaoguan as a result of false allegations of the sexual assault of a Han Chinese woman.
 Groups of Han Chinese set upon Uyghur co-workers, leading to at least two Uyghurs being violently killed by angry Han Chinese men (although other reports indicate a higher death toll), and some 118 people injured, most of them Uyghurs.

 The event was widely cited as the cause of the July 2009 Ürümqi riots, which some believe began as a peaceful street protest demanding official action over the two Uyghurs who were killed in Shaoguan.
 Following trials in October 2009, one person was executed and several others sentenced to terms between life imprisonment and five to seven years.

 Background

 The factory where the incident took place is the Xuri Toy Factory (旭日玩具厂 (Early Light Toy Factory)), owned by Hong Kong-based Early Light International (Holdings) Ltd., the largest toy manufacturer in the world.
 The company's Shaoguan factory in the Wujiang district employs some 16,000 workers.
 At the behest of the Guangdong authorities, it hired 800 workers from Kashgar, in Xinjiang as part of an ethnic program which relocated 200,000 young Uyghurs since the start of 2008.
 According to The Guardian, most workers sign a one- to three-year contract then travel to factory dormitories in the south; in addition to their salaries ranging from 1,000 yuan to 1,400 yuan a month (which is higher than their local income) and many get free board and lodging.
-Most of these Uighurs are away from home to work for the first time.
+Most of these Uyghurs are away from home to work for the first time.
 The New York Times quoted Xinjiang Daily saying in May that 70 percent of the young Uyghurs had "signed up for employment voluntarily."

-An official in charge of ethnic and religious affairs in Guangdong said that the province had hired Uighurs, aged from 18 to 29, in May.
+An official in charge of ethnic and religious affairs in Guangdong said that the province had hired Uyghurs, aged from 18 to 29, in May.
 A small group of Uyghurs arrived on 2 May, and workers at the factory remarked that relations between the two groups deteriorated as the number of Uyghurs increased.
 State media confirmed that all the workers were from Shufu County.
 China Labor Watch reported that workers at the Shaoguan factory, where the Uyghurs were employed, earned 28 yuan per day compared with 41.3 yuan in its factory in Shenzhen.
 They noted that rights of workers, Han and Uyghur alike, were frequently violated by verbal abuse from factory supervisors, unpaid overtime, poor dormitory conditions and illegal labor contracts.
 Li Qiang, executive director of China Labor Watch said that low pay, long hours and poor working conditions combined with the inability to communicate with their colleagues exacerbated the existing mistrust between the Han and Uyghurs.